 The digital revolution has well and truly arrived.
-Society has become increasingly digitally orientated and people are accessing more information online than ever.
+Society is increasingly digitally orientated and people are accessing more information online than ever.
 This means having a digital marketing strategy for your small business is critical.

 For most websites – unless you have no plans to scale or market yourself – if your developer suggests anything but WordPress, alarm bells should ring.
-Globally, there is no better system for managing your website without requiring specialist knowledge.
-No comparison.
-Demand WordPress.
+Globally, there is no better system for managing your website without requiring specialist knowledge, while retaining scalability.

 You may also wish to set up a blog which, given you have WordPress, is easy marketing for small business.
 It will help your site be found by search engines and, if it is delivering information of value, drive brand recall, engagement and enquiries.

-Don’t put only commercial or business information in your blog.
+Don’t put only commercial or business information on your blog.
 It’s there for customers, not for you, should include content of value to them.
 However, occasionally it’s OK to include some commercial messaging.

 For more info, check out this detailed information about successfully managing Facebook.

-It has never been easier to emailing your clients the latest information, insight and advice thanks to free and powerful email clients like Mailchimp.
+It has never been easier to email your clients the latest information, insight and advice thanks to free and powerful email clients like MailChimp.
 With quality content you should be getting open rates of at least 30 per cent or higher.

 That said, don’t just send your newsletter to every person you have ever dealt with.
-Australian privacy laws prohibit it is considered spam.
+Australian privacy laws prohibit content that is considered spam.

 Video and Graphical Content:

-However advertising – whether in the local paper, on Facebook or search engines, will not provide decent returns unless you’re the rest of your brand’s digital presence is up to scratch.
+However advertising – whether in the local paper, on Facebook or search engines, will not provide decent returns unless the rest of your brand’s digital presence is up to scratch.
 So start there and work your way up.